Thanks to KidCharlemagne for sending the quote from the book.

 Compare that to 14 and 6.

-Plus, Jack Nicklaus was a classic golf swinger and had no use for the modern golf swing business, which apparently was around as far back as 1974.
+Now, let’s get down to the title subject: Jack Nicklaus was a Classic Golf Swinger and had no time for the Modern Golf Swing and it’s principles, which apparently were around as far back as 1974.

 “That Isn’t The Way To Do It, Son…”

-In “Golf My Way,” his 1974 book, Nicklaus has this to say about the concept of a restricted-hip turn to create power:
+In “Golf My Way,” his 1974 book, he has this to say about the concept of a restricted-hip turn to create power: